sowrensen/utilitrack/README.md

 ![Expenses](https://github.com/user-attachments/assets/665868ba-4566-48e3-9096-efec44a97b27)

-##### New entry
+#### New entry

 The new entry form is pretty straightforward.
-Just fill in the required fields and submit. `Append to Google Sheets` checkbox will appear if you've configured the [Google Sheets](#google-sheets) section.
+Just fill in the required fields and submit. `Append to GSheets` checkbox will appear if you've configured the [Google Sheets](#google-sheets) section.

 > [!CAUTION]